idris-lang/Idris2/docs/source/tutorial/typesfuns.rst

     :+-*\/=.?|&><!@$%^~#

-Some operators built from these symbols can't be user defined.
-These are
+Some operators built from these symbols can't be user-defined.
+These are:

 ``%``, ``\``, ``:``, ``=``, ``|``, ``|||``, ``<-``, ``->``, ``=>``, ``?``,
 ``!``, ``&``, ``**``, ``..``